MCetCF/anglais/anglais/navajosmieux.md

 In May 1942, 29 Navajos recruit task develop a Navajo code.
+Altogether, between 375 to 420 Navajos participate to the program.

 #### transition
 Let's see now some reason, some wrote  in the letter, that justifies